ac-anthonycortes/Recommendation-Report/README.md

 The analysis was conducted using Python, specifically the Pandas library.
 I examined the data from various angles, including:

-Temporal trends
+-Temporal trends

-Customer behavior
+-Customer behavior

-Product performance
+-Product performance

-Regional variances
+-Regional variances

-Impacts of different shipping modes
+-Impacts of different shipping modes

 | Key Findings |